thifranc/shinken-webui-wiki-up/Installing-Shinken-WebUI.md

 ## From the Github repository

-Assuming you already installed from the shinken.IO, you simply need to replace the content of your *modules/webui* directory with the content of the *module* directory from the github repository.
+Assuming you already installed from Shinken.IO, you simply need to replace the content of your *modules/webui* directory with the content of the *module* directory from the github repository.
 ```
 [Get a release from the project repo]
 $ wget https://github.com/shinken-monitoring/mod-webui/archive/BS3-1.0.tar.gz